 Founded by 1917, the Rountree Elementary community inspires caring and creative students, empowering them to become inquiring life-long learners who act locally and globally to make the world a better place.

-Nestled at the intersection of Pickwick and Cherry, Pickwick Place features some of Springfield’s best neighborhood retail—Cherry Picker + Fare, Homegrown Foods, Queen City Cycles, Outsiders, Tea Bar & Bites, Imo’s, Ott’s Pasta, Elle’s Patisserie and more.
+Nestled at the intersection of Pickwick and Cherry, Pickwick Place features some of Springfield’s best neighborhood retail—Cherry Picker + Fare, Tie & Timber Beer Co., Goldenrod, Artistree Pottery, Tea Bar & Bites, The Royal, Skully’s Ramen, Ott’s Pasta and more.